taoshidev/proprietary-trading-network/docs/validator.md

 ### Overview

-This guide provides instructions for running the validator either through a script or manually.
+This guide provides instructions for running the validator using our automatic updater script, `run.sh`.
 It also introduces the optional `--start-generate` flag, which enables the generation of JSON files corresponding to trade data.
 These files can be sold to customers using the Request Network (further instructions pending).

 ### Prerequisites